Plan at a Glance

 Faculty will offer office hours online to eliminate crowding in offices and hallways.
 Students are asked to respect posted virtual hours of all faculty and Teaching Assistants.
 Teaching Assistants will be providing recitation sections and virtual office hours to work problems and answer questions.

-Library business hours will be reduced during the fall semester to allow time for overnight cleaning and sanitizing.
-Furniture in public spaces will be arranged to ensure appropriate social distancing and barriers or shields will be erected to allow more than one user at library tables.
-When possible, library services will continue to include options for users who are unable to come into the library.
-For example, curbside pick-up for books and library laptops and chat reference assistance.
+Library business hours will be reduced during the spring semester to allow time for overnight cleaning and sanitizing.
+Furniture in public spaces has been arranged to ensure appropriate social distancing and barriers or shields will be erected to allow more than one user at library tables.
+When possible, library services will continue to include options for users who are unable to come into the library such as curbside pick-up for books and library laptops and chat reference assistance.
 The Library Browsing Room and Reading Room will not be available for events or public gatherings until social distancing requirements are no longer in place.

-In-person defenses are anticipated to return in fall 2020.
-A virtual format may be used as necessary with notification of the Graduate College.
+Graduate Students: In-person and virtual defenses will continue in spring 2021.
 Guidance for virtual defenses is provided in the Best Practices document in the Graduate Faculty Canvas Community.
 This format still requires all advisory committee members participate or be replaced with available Graduate Faculty members.
 Non-coursework Exams (e.g., qualifying, preliminary, comprehensive) are typically for a very small number of individuals at a time and may easily accommodate social distancing guidelines.
 In-person, online or virtual formats are still acceptable and should take individual concerns of faculty, staff and students into account.
-Individual Degree Completion Plans are available from Graduate Program Coordinators to document changes in the time frame and resource needs due to associated pandemic disruptions.
-Additional information may be found on the Graduate College website.
+For additional information, students can go to the Graduate College resource page.

 One of the fundamental aims and promises of Honors courses is they provide undergraduates in the Honors College significant opportunities to interact with outstanding faculty in a small group environment.
 In light of this, except when dictated by health and safety reasons, all Honors classes will be delivered face-to-face or in synchronous mode.
 Honors students who, through the action of the University, are unable to meet the normal hours required to remain active in Honors will automatically be awarded active status.